Don’t miss out on the latest CyclingTips updates.

 The knee itself is a very stable joint with strong collateral ligaments either side and two cruciate ligaments to guard against forces from the front and back.
 The knee is actually formed of two joints: one between the femur (thigh bone) and the tibia (shin bone) called the tibiofemoral joint; the other, which is of particular interest to us, is the patellofemoral joint.
 This consists of the patella (knee cap) and the femur.
 The patella runs in a shallow trough on the front of the femur called the trochlea groove.
 It’s this articulation that gives the joint its name.

 The patella’s main role is to act as part of a pulley system to increase the effectiveness of the quadriceps muscle group.
 It attaches to the quadriceps via the quadricep tendon at one end and to the tibia via the patella tendon at the other.

 PFPS describes pain coming from the area around the front of the knee or behind the patella.
 As a result, the condition can also be called anterior knee pain.

 Just to confuse the matter further, you may also see it called runner’s knee.
 As you might expect, this is in reference to the large number of runners who suffer from the condition.
-Much like tennis elbow, though, you don’t need to be runner to have PFPS.
+Much like tennis elbow you don’t need to be a runner to have PFPS.

 It’s thought that pain arises when the knee tracks poorly within the trochlea groove.
-It’s a bit like a train coming off its track ever so slightly, every time you bend and straighten the knee.
+A bit like a train coming off its tracks ever so slightly, every time you bend and straighten the knee.